bryant-treacle/so-stig-enable/README.md

     Open: These checks are either dependent on the policies or hardware configurations of the organization and must be addressed locally.

     A copy of the unclassified STIG Viewer and completed checklist has been included in the Repo.
-The STIG View does require a java runtime environment in order to launch.
+    NOTE: The STIG View does require a java runtime environment in order to launch.

 ## Login Banner: